 DO: Use appropriate taxonomy terms with descriptions

 By using categories, subcategories, & tags, you organize your site so that both the reader and search engines can navigate easily through your website.

-Users (your readers) navigate differently than search engines.
-Users click on topics that they find interesting and then move on to another topic.
+Readers navigate differently than search engines.
+People click on topics that they find interesting and then move on to another topic.
 Your readers are random in comparison to search engines.
-A taxonomy allows you to connect people with their interests and likes.
+Taxonomy allows you to connect people with their interests and likes.

 Search engines, on the other hand, need structure to be effective and efficient.
 Search engines crawl the web and websites just like humans do but do so through links and structure.
 The more optimal your structure (both internally and externally), the more efficiently and effectively the search engines will be at finding, indexing, and ranking your content.

 Your SEO plugin should ask you what you want to index, posts, pages, archives, slides, etc. You can choose to index all, but if you do, do everything possible to enhance them.

 DON’T: Go tag crazy!